rudderlabs/rudderstack-docs/destinations/userlist.md

 * Enter the “Push API Key” which you can find from your [Userlist Push API settings](https://app.userlist.com/settings/push).

-Once the destination is enabled, events from our SDK will start to flow to Userlist.
+* Once the destination is enabled, events from the RudderStack SDK will start to flow to Userlist.

 {% hint style="info" %}
-NOTE: The Userlist Destination does not support tracking of anonymous users, so make sure to call identify before calling track.
+NOTE: Userlist does not support tracking of anonymous users.
+So, make sure you call `identify` before calling `track`.
 {% endhint %}

 ## Identify

 The `identify` call sends the event data to Userlist along with the properties that you pass as the RudderStack traits.
-For more information on the identify call, please refer our [RudderStack API specification](https://docs.rudderstack.com/getting-started/rudderstack-api-spec) documentation.
+For more information on the `identify` call, please refer our [RudderStack API specification](https://docs.rudderstack.com/getting-started/rudderstack-api-spec) documentation.

 If the `userId` is already known, it’ll update the user record, otherwise it’ll create a new one.
 Userlist will only process messages with a `userId`.
 Messages with only an `anonymousId` will be ignored.